evatrium/capsule/docs/routing/Router.md

 # Router
-Capsule provides a super simple and easy to use Router that works for basic page-per-route apps.

 In order to maintain simplicity and small bundle size, **this Router is location.pathname based only**, meaning that location.search (ex: ?id=3) changes in the url are ignored.
 However, you may still utilize location.search for other means.